alexiussam/Catering_System_Template/README.md

 # Catering_System_Template

-This is a Template with both backend and Front end written using PHP.... feel free to  customize on your own
+This is a Catering System Template with both backend and Front end written using PHP.... feel free to  customize on your own